By Priority — Quick Answer

 Tanzania — Northern Circuit

-Best combination of predictable wildlife (Big Five in 7 days), accessible logistics (one airport, one circuit), and cost-to-experience balance.
-Kenya Masai Mara + Amboseli is comparable but Kenya's Mara gets crowded July–September.
-Serengeti is 10x larger than the Mara (14,763 vs 1,500 sq km), which means lower vehicle density at sightings.
-First-timers benefit from Tanzania's structured 7-day template — Arusha start, Tarangire, Ngorongoro, Serengeti, return.
+Best combination of predictable wildlife, accessible logistics, and cost-to-experience balance.
+Kenya's Masai Mara + Amboseli is comparable but the Mara gets crowded July–September.
+Serengeti is roughly 10x larger than the Mara (14,763 vs 1,500 sq km), so vehicle density at sightings drops sharply.
+First-timers benefit from Tanzania's structured 7-day template — Arusha start, Tarangire, Ngorongoro Crater on a half-day descent, Serengeti for two full days, return.

 Priority — Migration Chaser